davidblackuk/davidblackuk.github.io/_posts/2015-09-18-Tell-us-about-the-war-granddad.md

 <div class="dbImg centeredImg" data-src="2015-09-18/loading-screen.gif" ></div>

-I think the deal was an advance of £1,000 on royalties of 50p a copy sold.
-Surprisingly Fred made money.
+I think the deal was an advance of £1,000 on royalties of 50p a copy sold (rrp £5.50).

+Tynesoft leaped into action with a massive marketing campaign:

+<div class="dbImg centeredImg zoom70" data-src="2015-09-18/advert.png" ></div>

+[Image From: Wos, text copy right Home Computing Weekly ][3] {: style="color:gray; font-size: 80%; text-align: center;"}

+Then surprisingly, Fred made money.
 Who'd of thunk.

 Here he is in all his box art glory (and following the rules of the day when box art had nothing to do with the game itself).